l-teles/steampipe-plugin-detectify/docs/tables/detectify_policy.md

 This table contains information about policies and the assets that are breaching those policies.

+> The `tokenv3` argument is required to use this table, meaning you need to create an API key for v3 on Detectify.

 ## Examples

 ### List all policies